phyber/negroni-gzip/README.md

 Mostly a copy of the Martini gzip module with small changes to make it function under Negroni.
 Support for setting the compression level has also been added and tests have been written.
-Test coverage is 100% according to 'git cover'.
+Test coverage is 100% according to `git cover`.

 ## Usage